CSU-Robotics/CSU-Lunabotics-2024/README.md

 `git checkout -b 'conner_crying'`

+> **Important:** Main is where our main product will be, only push to main when you have created a working tested code.

 ### Directories

 Let's try to keep our git as clean as possible so it is easy for everyone to navigate through it.